 Most course information, including the full syllabus, is available at the course website at http://blackboard.umbc.edu/.
 If you wish to print material from the site, you may find it easier using GoogleChrome than other internet browsers.
 Make sure you are enrolled in blackboard.
 Do this immediately.
-If you miss an assignment due date because you were not enrolled on Blackboard, you will not be given an extension. extensions, period).
+If you miss an assignment due date because you were not enrolled on Blackboard, you will not be given an extension. <a href="mailto:Note: This applies to students adding the course after the first day of class as well (no extensions, period)..
 Here are some things you'll find there: